learn-co-students/kwk-l1-flowchart-project-template-kwk-students-l1-la-070918/README.md

 Define your quizzes, questions, and results in this file so that when your Sinatra application loads, it actually has data.
 If you get an error when booting up your application, check the backtrace and see if it's originating from `data/seed.rb`.

+Don't create the entire quiz, questions, and results, just enough to start being able to build with, you can always add more later!

 ## Controllers and Views

 Once our model layer is complete, the next step is to build out our controller, routes, and views.
 The application is going to respond to 4 URLs and provide 3 views.
 You can create all your routes in `ApplicationController` defined in `app/controllers/application_controller.rb`